Igbo art: Pottery

 In addition to the famous bronzes, clay vessels were discovered at the Igbo Ukwu archeological site that bear striking resemblance in terms of design to those produced during the twentieth century.
 The most common type in this long legacy of production is the narrow-mouth bottle design.
 This kind of container usually has two lug handles, one on either side, which may indicate that the objects were suspended using rope.
 Another possibility is that the handles could be used as the anchoring points for ropes that held a stopper in place.
 Often decorated with various colors and motifs, contemporary vessels are used for both practical utilitarian purposes such as carrying water or storing foods and ceremonial purposes.

 Popular Western perceptions of art as works removed from daily life have resulted in a misunderstanding of the abstract meanings applied to potted vessels in the Igbo tradition.
 Clay objects often have physical uses but also spiritual and aesthetic uses.
-Decoration is often seen as superficial but has complex associations.
+Decoration is often seen as superficial but has complex associations, and potters commonly use geometric designs alongside stylized representations of animals and human figures, including motifs which could represent: deities, mother and child, snakes, lizards, and birds.
+These forms are most often found on ornamental, ceremonial, and ritual pots, as well as kola-nut trays.
 Unfortunately, the removal of the objects from their original context inhibits the degree to which meaning can be reconstructed.
-The practical and artistic qualities of the works are complementary but display strips clay vessels of their everyday uses.
-It has been argued the process of shaping the natural material of clay is a starting point for aesthetic and metaphysical value within the Igbo culture.
+The practical and artistic qualities of the works are complementary, but display contexts may strip clay vessels of their everyday uses.
+It has been argued that the process of shaping the natural material of clay is a starting point for aesthetic and metaphysical value within Igbo culture.

 Ethnographic studies have demonstrated that the production of traditional Igbo pottery has declined as a result of the spread of Western technologies.
 The heightened cross-cultural connections in the period immediately following de-colonization led to a period of peak production.
 Eventually, however, the more widespread acceptance of modern influence coinciding with intense economic development resulted in the extinction of Igbo pottery in some areas.
 The traditional importance of the vessels in some locales has been cited as a driving force for continued production despite the influx of mass-produced containers.